ChrisP1118/PreventPwnedPasswords/docs/index.md

 ![Example Notification](AlertExample.png)

 While some people might like these constant reminders of bad passwords, you might find it a bit too naggy.
-There are a few options to better manage these notifications, which you can find by clicking on the Prevent Pwned Passwords icon:
+There are a few options to better manage these notifications, which you can find by clicking on the Prevent Pwned Passwords icon (right-clicking on it in Firefox):

 <img align="right" src="OptionsMenu.png" alt="Options Menu">